Ebooks are price sensitive, so what’s your ebook pricing strategy?

 There are no concrete rules for ebook pricing, except that doing nothing will probably result in the same.
-So by experimenting with your ebook price, you will be taking proactive action that can only help in the long run.
+So by experimenting with your ebook price, often in combination with your online book promotion, you will be taking proactive action that can only help in the long run.
 The aim is of course to sell more copies of your ebook, so price is of secondary importance, as at any price a bestseller is a bestseller.

 This page was last updated on May 30th, 2017